Learn about Presbyterian Women

 Happy 25th anniversary, Presbyterian Women!

-So in 2013, celebrate with us!
+So from July 2013–July 2014, celebrate with us!
 Learn more about the logos, online celebrations and resources available to commemorate 25 years of Presbyterian Women!

 Celebration Giving representatives (CGR) are critical leaders who assist with interpretation and promotion of giving opportunities within Presbyterian Women, and can represent their congregation, presbytery and/or synod.
 Training for Celebration Giving representatives takes place via webinar one day each month.
-The final training for the year will be held on December 12.
+The next monthly training session will be held on March 20.
 Two identical sessions will be held, one at 2 pm EST, one at 7 pm EST. You only need to attend one session to receive the information.
+Training will be held again on April 10 and May 22.

 Even if not serving in the CGR role, any Presbyterian woman interested in promoting giving and learning more about their monetary investments in PW mission and ministry will benefit from participation in the training.